A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \section{Materials and Methods}

-The following section first defines the class of investigated MR systems, gives a brief summary of the conventional EKF, and describes the MR EKF based on sample-state augmentation.
-Afterwards, the investigated AD model and the considered case study are introduced.
+The following section first defines the class of MR systems investigated, gives a brief summary of the conventional EKF, and describes the MR EKF based on sample-state augmentation.
+Afterwards, the AD model investigated and the case study considered are introduced.
 Finally, MR-EKF tuning and implementation details are provided.